Fedisco067/alx-low_level_programming/0x02-functions_nested_loops/README.md

+#!/bin/bash
-0x02.
+This is 0x02.
 C - Functions, nested loops